You are here: Urology Textbook > Kidneys > Autosomal dominant polycystic kidney disease

 Definition of Autosomal Dominant Polycystic Kidney Disease

-Autosomal dominant polycystic kidney disease is an inherited cystic renal disease with development of end-stage renal disease in adulthood.
+Autosomal dominant polycystic kidney disease is an inherited cystic renal disease with the development of end-stage renal disease in adulthood (Kuehn and Walz, 2007).

 - Incidence 1:2000